Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/handout.md

 It also does not currently provide a complete compatible written-sign solution.

-In the facial system, the model is not simply "writer selects a symbol."
+In the facial system, the model is not simply "writer selects symbols and places them."

-Instead, a sequence is interpreted by the font and merged into a rendered face.
+Instead, a sequence is interpreted by the font and arranged into a rendered face.

-That means part of symbol identity depends on font behavior rather than direct writer-selected ISWA identity.
+That means part of the resulting facial arrangement depends on font behavior rather than direct writer-selected ISWA symbols and authored placement.

 That means a developer should not infer from the existence of official characters that a full application stack is already settled.